 In the years that I was at it, I picked up more awards as a journalist than I ever did as a historian.
 I find satisfaction in that, though it may be because journalism gives out more awards, which surely improved my chances.

 During those years, I saw my writing change from the more academic style of “Hardy the historian” to a more casual, conversational style that readers seemed to find appealing.
-I could crack jokes, tell stories, pass along things which, if they weren’t true, they should be.
+I could crack jokes, tell stories, pass along things that, if they weren’t true, they should be.

-Having to get my thoughts across in 800 words or less forced me to economize, condense, clarify, tighten and know when and how to “shut up.”
+Having to get my thoughts across in 800 words or less forced me to economize, condense, clarify, tighten and know when and how to shut up.